rstudio/reticulate/tests/testthat/_snaps/py_require.md

       -------------------------------------------------------------------------
       Error in uv_get_or_create_env() :
         Call `py_require()` to remove or replace conflicting requirements.
+      Error: Installation of Python not found, Python bindings not loaded.
+      See the Python "Order of Discovery" here: https://rstudio.github.io/reticulate/articles/versions.html#order-of-discovery.
       Execution halted
       ------- session end -------
       success: false